pharmaverse/pharmaverse/content/contribute/council/_index.en.md

 **Council Activities**

 (What does the Council do?)
-*	Renders (or delegates the rendering of) the 'opinionated' element of 'an opinionated set of packages'
+*	Renders (or delegates the rendering of) the 'curated' element of 'a curated set of packages'
 *	Sets the strategy for pharmaverse
 *	Governs packages within the pharmaverse: What's in and what's out; What's recommended to practitioners and what’s not; Sets the requirements for a package to be included in the pharmaverse